equinor/fmu-sumo/docs/explorer.rst

 early 2024, the `Explorer` uses 500 objects pagination, so you should use the `keep_alive` parameter for all result-sets larger than 500 objects.

-The 'snapshot' is associated to the Explorer object, so you should use a single Explorer object through the full session, if possible.

 The 'snapshot' works in exactly the same way for async and sync methods.

 Here is example code iterating over a large result-set using the `keep_alive`